DataIntellectTech/SEMO-downloader/README.md

 ### Getting the Data from a KDB+ process
 After installing the qPython library open a new Jupyter Notebook, and ensure the install was successful by running, ``import qpython``, if no error occurs the Module has been installed successfully.

-The following is a brief example on connecting to a KDB+ process with qPython, and making a simple plot using [Plotly](https://plotly.com/) Python Library, which can be [downloaded using conda](https://anaconda.org/plotly/plotly), via the Anaconda prompt.
+The following is a brief example on connecting to a KDB+ process with qPython and making a simple plot using [Plotly](https://plotly.com/) Python Library, which can be [downloaded using conda](https://anaconda.org/plotly/plotly), via the Anaconda prompt.
 ```
 conda install -c plotly plotly
 ```